 Click here to download a copy of the application.

-Owner Occupied Housing Rehabilitation
+Owner Occupied Housing Rehabilitation (Program Closed)

 This program provides assistance to elderly residents living in the targeted area, Census Tracts 8 & 9, (map) in the rehabilitation of their homes.
 For more information on this program, call Humberto Rivera, Rehabilitation Specialist at (520) 417-7382 or e-mail Humberto Rivera.
 Click on the link to download a copy of the Application Rehab Form Updated 10.17.07.